ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 end
 ```

 Create the `PlayerJoined` function just above the `DisablePlayer` function.
 This function will add the player to the `players` table.
-Later on this will be modified to support player storage.
+Later on, this will be modified to support player storage.

 ### Create PlayerLeft Function